Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 title: "Counting the number of days until your birthday and why it's a useful programming trick"
 date: 2020-02-01
+description: There's a formula for interval length that saves you from finger-counting.

 Spot quiz!
 See how many of these calculations you get right.
 No calculator necessary.